 This course will count in the Religious Studies major or minor.

-You will also be working with the White Violet Center for Eco-Justice staff.
+- You will also be working with the on location staff.

 Useful links for more information:

 What is Permaculture?

 Permaculture is a holistic design strategy for creating truly sustainable human habitats that are in harmony with a particular environment.
 It aims to produce communities of abundance that serve human needs while healing the natural environment.
 Respecting nature and working with it rather than against it, the ethical art of permaculture fosters mutually beneficial relationships.

 Indiana University has offered the permaculture design course (PDC) since 2002, making it one of the longest running university permaculture courses in the nation.
 The course introduces students to core permaculture ethics, principles, and practices, and is led by some of the top teachers and designers in the region.
 It offers an in depth look at the problems we face today (climate instability, peak oil, deforestation, famine, economic injustice, etc.) and provides participants with a wide range of practical solutions and steps towards resiliency.

 This is a crash course in regenerative holistic design.
 The IU PDC is offered as a two-week residential course giving participants time to be immersed in the learning experience, to engage with peers, and to connect with the place around them.
 The course is taught through hands on activities, lecture, group design projects and discussion, videos, and lots of one-on-one conversation.
 During the two weeks, students will stretch their understanding of how the natural world works and strengthen their observational skills - learning to identify patterns found in nature and how to mimic them through thoughtful and integrative design.
 The PDC has inspired thousands of people worldwide and creates the foundation to lives and careers that help heal our planet.
 Join the movement towards a future full of abundance!